SnowyMouse/invader/CONTRIBUTING.md

 - All text files must end with a newline
     - Most text editors do this for you

+## Scope guidelines
+Issues and pull requests must remain in the scope of Invader.

+- Invader only applies to the base Halo Custom Edition game.
+Code or definitions for functionality provided by a mod should not be added to Invader.
+    - For example, if you want to create a fork of Invader that creates Open Sauce maps, you are free to do so provided you follow the terms of Invader's license, but you should not submit an issue or a pull request to add this functionality as it goes outside the scope of Invader.
+- Invader is cross-platform.
+Platform-specific code such as the Windows API should be avoided in favor of the C/C++ standard library when possible.
+If this is unavoidable, `#ifdefs` should be used, and functionality should stay the same on any platform.

 ## Issue guidelines
 Create your issue in the [issues](https://github.com/Kavawuvi/Invader/issues) page.